Massachusetts Export Center

 Training and Registration Details - Please Read

-Registration: Preregistration is required for all seminars.
+Registration: Preregistration is required for all events.
 Each training event has a separate registration page.
 Please register for all events first and then make a single credit card payment for the total amount due.
 The registration and payment systems are not integrated, so you need to know the total amount due.
 Registration for in-person events typically closes at 12 noon on the business day prior to the event.
-Unless an event is full, walk-ins are allowed (see walk-in section below).
-This information will be noted in the seminar description on this web page.
+Walk-ins are allowed unless an event is full.
+If full, the status will be noted on this web page (see walk-in section below).

 Payment: We require payment at the time of registration via credit card.
 For free events and free for Compliance Alliance members, disregard any payment instructions.
 If you are on the credit card payment page, close your browser and do not enter a payment.
 You will be required to enter a security code to process your credit card payment.
 The code will be sent from noreply@nelnet.net with a subject of "Requested Security Code".
 Please add this email to your approved sender list.